tIsGoud/raspi-cluster-setup/README.md

 Of course there are still manual steps but I tried to keep them to a bare minimum.

+UPDATE: I tried to install Kubernetes on this "hypriot"-based cluster but after many attempts I gave up on that.

 ## Automation
 I chose Ansible for several reasons.
 No server required to run, no agent required, runs from anywhere and because of my previous experiences with it.
 Tested with Ansible version 2.6.2.